+ABET Accreditation Status and Information

 Bachelors in Computer Science Program Educational Objectives (PEOs)

-- Have successful careers in Computer Science or related fields and demonstrate the ability to work collaboratively and effectively as a part of a team.
+- Have will have successful careers in Computer Science or related fields and demonstrate the critical thinking and the ability to work collaboratively and effectively as leaders or team members.

-- Have the necessary preparation to enter into advance degree programs in Computer Science or related fields.
+- Have the necessary preparation to enter into advanced degree programs in Computer Science or related fields.

 - Understand the importance of life-long learning and have the ability to adapt to rapidly changing technologies in their field.

 - Understand the professional, ethical, legal, security, and social issues and responsibility and values, and demonstrate a disposition to practice computer science with a high degree of honesty and integrity.

 Bachelors in Computer Science Program Outcomes